quote attributed to John F. Kennedy

 My expertise is branding, not economics or trade.
 Consequently, you should take the following three predictions with a prudent grain of salt.

 - The image of Brand America as a safe harbor may be strengthened.
 As an investor, I am not satisfied with a first quarter 2016 GDP increase of 1.1% particularly when the IMF is forecasting global economic growth of around 3% (April 2016 projection which will most likely change).
 But, I think investors will increasingly view the U.S. as a place where they can protect their money and be more confident of a modest growth.
 Looking beyond Brexit, the slowdown in both China’s and Russia’s economic growth should reinforce Brand America’s safe harbor equity.
+What is intraday trading and what are its effects?

 - Global resentment of Brand America may actually increase.
 The logic behind this is simple.
 When your life feels terrible people have a tendency to begrudge you your good fortune.
 The strengthening of the dollar means American tourists will be more easily able to afford goods and services local residents are struggling to buy.
 I am not thinking this will improve the image of the American tourist.
 It will also be interesting to see if this impacts the global demand for American products.